EMDR Phase 2: A Clear Guide to the Preparation Process

 In EMDR, there are two particular resources I like to make sure you’ve got ready to go.
 First is a “container.”
 This might sound a little silly, but I’ve had a few clients tell me it was the best part of EMDR.
 Basically, the container is an exercise where you build a container in your mind (whatever you want - it can be a safe, a treasure chest, shipping container, toolbox - I could go on and on with all of the containers my clients have come up with).
 Once we’ve established your container in your imagination, you then picture yourself putting all of the memories or things that are bothering you in this container.

 The purpose of the container is to “hold” the memories we are going to be working on in between sessions.
 During our sessions, we take one memory out at a time and work on them together.
 You don’t open the container in between sessions - unless something new came up and you are putting something IN the container.
-Otherwise, the only place we open the container is in my office, where I can be there to keep you feeling safe.
+Otherwise, the only place we open the container is in our sessions, where I can be there to keep you feeling safe.
 Most clients report feeling some sort of relief during this exercise and the fact that they don’t have to look at these frightening memories in between sessions also tends to decrease their symptoms in between sessions . . . at least that’s what my clients have told me!

 Those two resources are at minimum what each of my clients have ready to go - it really depends on their unique needs and what I have learned about them from our history taking and treatment planning process (Phase One of EMDR).